-A concept such as the human right to self defense seems common sense enough.
-But sadly, it’s something that is still tricky in the current mad world.
+A cultural concept such as the human right to self defense seems easy enough.
+But sadly, it’s something that is still tricky in the current clown world.

 Luckily, I don’t think it has to be.
 But we do need to get the definitions right before we chat more about it.

 We should theoretically have a difference between what is a “human right” and what is a “universal human right”.

 International law is tricky.
 I’m not trying to say that the international law definition of human right is incorrect.
 I just believe it’s flawed and biased.

 a right that is believed to belong justifiably to every person.

 Keyword: believed.
 As long as the majority believe in it, it is technically a human right.

 Theoretically, we could all (majority) believe that everyone deserves a tennis racket in the interest of fitness (justifiable) and then viola—We all have a human right to tennis rackets.

 So what would a universal human right then be?

 Well, it would be a human right that is automatically granted to every single person regardless of the majority’s opinion, regardless of justification, and regardless of belief.